MISSIONSMINISTRY

 The United Methodist Churches across Indiana partner with United Methodist Churches in Sierra Leone & Liberia to ensure children have access to education.
 Carmel UMC partners specifically with the schools in Sierra Leone, including the Taiama Enterprise Academy, to provide school supplies, scholarships and room & board to students.

 Pastor Daisy Gbloh is from Sierra Leone.
-She is serving as part of the CUMC staff for 18 months while she studies at United Theological Seminary.
+She served as part of the CUMC staff for 18 months (Feb 2022- Aug 2023) while she studied at United Theological Seminary.

 Family Promise is the nation's leading organization working to prevent and end family homelessness.
 Carmel UMC was one of the founding partner churches to get this non-profit started in the Indianapolis area.
 What began as churches providing food and shelter in the winter months has turned into furnishing apartments to help provide stability for homeless families and most especially their children.

-Each year Carmel UMC sends a team to Frakes Kentucky to help families with home improvement projects.
-In June 2022, our team built a new deck for a family and saw first-hand how improving a home can boost pride in home ownership and hope in many other facets of life.
+Each year Carmel UMC sends a team, during the FIRST FULL WEEK of JUNE, to Frakes Kentucky to help families with home improvement projects.
+In June 2025, our team built new decks for several people and saw first-hand how improving their homes could boost pride and lift hopes in many other facets of life.

 For more information about Henderson Settlement click HERE.